Friday, 13 July 2018

 Back at the gîte, we relaxed in the garden, which was weedy but charming, and then had dinner in the kitchen.

 The gas stove did not work but there was a microwave in which we heated up the gratinée from last night to add to the table.

-In the fridge we found a bottle of Orangina only sightly consumed, so we helped ourselves to that also.
+In the fridge we found a bottle of Orangina only sightly consumed, so we helped ourselves to that too.

-After this fine little feast, we slept together quite comfortably in one lower bunk.
+After this fine little feast, we slept together quite comfortably in the lower bunk.